 Please remember though that there is nothing that you can do on an independent tour that can't be done on a group tour.

-How do I sign up for a tour?
+How do I sign up for a tour to North Korea?

 Once you have chosen which tour you want to do then you need to complete the online application form.
 In addition to this you will also need to email us a scanned colour copy of your passport (full double page) and recent passport photo.
 Please note that the passport copy has to be clear and all the information easy to read when printed out or it will not be accepted for visa issuance so please test it out before sending!
 We will then send you the tour confirmation and invoice so you can pay the deposit.
 Once we have received that then we can go ahead and apply for the visa.

-How do I get the DPRK visa and how long does it take?
+How do I get the North Korean visa and how long does it take?

 We usually issue the visa here in Beijing using your passport copy and photo.
 It is issued on a separate piece of paper and not stuck into your passport.
 If you live in a country that has a DPRK embassy then you have the option of getting the visa issued there, in which case it will be stuck into your passport.
 This is more work from your side as you have to arrange to take your passport to the embassy, however, it is a good option for visa-junkies!
 All tours need to be applied for 4 weeks in advance - this can sometimes be shortened but in order to avoid running into any problems it is best to stick to this deadline.